King's Lynn to Dereham

 When this picture was taken there is no trace of the junction at all and the track bed here has been built over .

-Platform 4 to the left, seen here, is where the King's Lynn Trains mainly arrived and departed from.
+Platform 4 to the left seen here is where the King's Lynn Trains mostly arrived and departed from.

-The line to the right was where the through trains from Wymondham to wells stopped.
+The line to the right was where the through trains from Wymondham through to wells stopped.

-This platform is now used for the Mid Norfolk Heritage railway, and platform four is used to stable spare heritage stock.
+This platform in now used for the Mid Norfolk Heritage railway and platform 4 is used to stable spare heritage stock.

 King's Lynn bound Platform 4 to the right in this picture now used for stabling old Greater Anglia Sets.